buf curl overview

 Request Metadata

-Request metadata (i.e. headers) are defined using -H
+Request metadata (such as headers) are defined using -H

 or --header